Learning | Development | Education | Training

 Module 2 – Do This afraid…Using Fear and Mistakes to Overcome (in-person only) In this module you will learn about the mistakes you will encounter.
 The failures and how many of your own staff may walk away.
 Let’s get uncomfortable to get comfortable.
 Fear or Facing Everything and Rising to welcome and use the skills you have gained in implementing and building an inclusive and sustainable environment.
 It’s now or never and we will give you the tools to make it now.

-This targeted course includes inclusion, equity and cultural sensitivity to understand disparity and bias (including gender bias and sexual orientation), and is targeted to help you shape policy based on the needs of the cultures served, understanding cultural communication, code switching, cultural styles and removing the barriers that divide.
+This targeted team building course includes inclusion, equity and cultural sensitivity to understand disparity and bias (including gender bias and sexual orientation) and is targeted to help you shape policy based on the needs of the cultures served, understanding cultural communication, code switching, cultural styles and removing the barriers that divide.
+In this training we focus your team building on: 1.
+Unconscious Bias 2.
+Problem solving and decision making 3.
+Strategic thinking skills 4.
+Communication 5.
+Creativity 6.
+Trust & Influence

 Leadership Equity Conversations